Navigation

 Spring Term 1

-Our new topic is ‘Imagination land’.
+Our new topic is ‘Imagination Land’.
 This topic will focus on teaching children with the support of Traditional Tales.
-We will be using a selection of stories that include Goldilocks and the Three Bears, Hansel and Gretel, Jack and the Beanstalk, Little Red Riding Hood, The Gingerbread Man and the Three Little Pigs, however it will not be limited to these stories.
+Our main focus will be three traditional tales Jack and the Beanstalk, The Gingerbread Man and The Three Little Pigs.
+We will also look at other traditional tales including Goldilocks and the Three Bears, Hansel and Gretel and Little Red Riding Hood, however, it will not be limited to these stories.

-With the inspiration of our traditional tale ‘Jack in the beanstalk’ We will be growing our own beans and measuring how they grow in our ‘Bean diaries’.
-Along with learning the science of plants and investigating the best conditions to grow plants, we will also be using our sense of taste to investigate different porridges and beans of the world.
-Which one will we like best ?
+With the inspiration of our traditional tale ‘Jack in the Beanstalk’ We will be growing our own beans and measuring and recording how they grow in our ‘Bean diaries’.
+Along with learning the science of plants and investigating the best conditions to grow plants, we will also be using our sense of taste to investigate different porridges and beans of the world and will also have a go at making our own gingerbread men.
+Yummy!

 If you have a favourite Traditional Tale from your own family or culture please share this with your child’s class as we want the traditional tales to reflect the children in Bumblebee class.